NexusMutual/docs/docs/resources/audits-and-security.md

 ## Security

 Nexus Mutual works to ensure the smart contract system is safe and secure.
-Regular audits are an important part of maintaining the security of the smart contract system, but there are other approaches the mutual takes to keep the protocol secure.
+Regular audits are an important part of maintaining the security of the smart contract system, but there are other approaches the Mutual takes to keep the protocol secure.

 ### Security for RAMM launch